ray-project/ray/doc/source/ray-metrics.rst

 - Collects Ray's pre-selected system level metrics.
 - Exposes metrics in a Prometheus format.
 We'll call the endpoint to access these metrics a Prometheus endpoint.
-- Support custom metrics APIs that resemble prometheus `metric types <https://prometheus.io/docs/concepts/metric_types/>`_.
+- Support custom metrics APIs that resemble Prometheus `metric types <https://prometheus.io/docs/concepts/metric_types/>`_.

 This page describes how to acces these metrics using Prometheus.